miraland-labs/miraland/docs/src/developing/guides/compressed-nfts.md

-Since validators do not keep a very long history of the recent ledger data, these indexers effectively "cache" the compressed NFT metadata passed through the Solana ledger.
+Since validators do not keep a very long history of the recent ledger data, these indexers effectively "cache" the compressed NFT metadata passed through the Miraland ledger.
 Quickly serving it back on request to improve speed and user experience of applications.

 However, since the metadata was already secured by the ledger when minting the